PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

    Singleton services are created once the first time they are requested.
 When the service is requested again the same instance is provided to the requesting object.
 Singleton objects are disposed once the application shuts down.
 These services are used when there has to be exactly one instance of a service, for the geofencing application this was chosen when creating the database manager service [@servicelife].

 To request a service from the application a class must simple include the services interface in its constructor.
 Providing the associated service object is then handled by ASP.NET Core.
-A concrete implementation of this is shown using the \lstinline!TimePointController! in Listing 2.3.
+A concrete implementation of this is shown using the \lstinline!TimePointController! in listing 2.3.
+\newpage

 \begin{lstlisting}[caption=The TimePointController requesting two services, label=lst:servicereq, language={[Sharp]C}]
     public TimePointController(ICollisionDetector collisionDetector, IPointAnalyzer pointAnalyzer)